-We take a zero-tolerance approach to peer-on-peer abuse.
-Peer-on-peer abuse will not be tolerated or passed off as part of 'banter' or 'growing up'.
-All reports of peer on peer abuse will be taken seriously, handled sensitively, appropriately and promptly.
+We take a zero-tolerance approach to child-on-child abuse. child on child abuse will not be tolerated or passed off as part of 'banter' or 'growing up'.
+All reports of child-on-child abuse will be taken seriously, handled sensitively, appropriately and promptly.
 The way in which they are responded to can have a significant impact on our school environment and culture.